HussainAther/philosophy/neuro/fMRI.md

 The research has shown the majority of people believe it's moral to pull the lever but not push the large man.
 Greene's fMRI research has shown that, when people think through both dilemmas, they take a rational, utilitarian approach.
-This is rooted in the brain's dorsolateral prefrontal contrex.
+This is rooted in the brain's dorsolateral prefrontal cortex.
 Pushing a man off the bridge also involves a neural system with emotional responses in the way it produces a strong negative response.